Cursive G Tutorial and Worksheet (Uppercase + Lowercase)

 How to Connect Uppercase Cursive G

-Most of the time, the uppercase G stands alone, especially in names.
+Most of the time, the uppercase cursive G stands alone, especially in names.
 But you can connect it if you want to.

 Ways to join uppercase cursive G: